MicrosoftDocs/bing-docs/bing-docs/bing-web-search/use-display-requirements.md

 Do not:

-- Copy, store, or cache any data from responses (except retention to the extent permitted by [continuity of service](#continuity-of-service).
+- Copy, store, or cache any data from responses (except retention to the extent permitted by [continuity of service](#continuity-of-service)).

 - Use data received from the Search APIs as part of any machine learning or similar algorithmic activity.
 Do not use this data to train, evaluate, or improve new or existing services that you or third parties might offer.

-- Modify the content of results (other than to reformat them in a way that does not violate any other requirement), unless required by law or agreed to by Microsoft.
+- Modify the results content (other than to reformat them in a way that does not violate any other requirement), unless required by law or agreed to by Microsoft.

-- Omit attribution information and URLs associated with result content.
+- Omit attribution information and URLs associated with results content.

 - Reorder, including by omission, the results displayed in an answer when an order or ranking is provided, unless required by law or agreed to by Microsoft.

     > [!NOTE]
     > This requirement does not apply to reordering implemented through the portal for the Bing Custom Search API.

-- Display other content within any part of a response in a way that would lead a user to believe that the other content is part of the response.
+- Display content that was not included within any part of a response in a way that would lead a user to believe that content is part of the response.

 - Display advertising that is not provided by Microsoft on any page that displays any part of a response.

 - Display any advertising on pages with responses:
-    - From the Bing Image, News Search, Video Search, or Visual Search APIs
+    - From the Bing Image, News Search, Video Search, or Visual Search APIs, or
     - That are filtered or limited primarily (or solely) to image, news and/or video or visual search results.

 ### Notices and branding

 Do:

 - Prominently include a functional hyperlink to the [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839), near each point in the user experience (UX) that offers a user the ability to input a search query.
 Label the hyperlink **Microsoft Privacy Statement**.

 - Prominently display Bing branding, consistent with the [Bing Trademark Usage Guidelines](https://go.microsoft.com/fwlink/?linkid=833278), near each point in the UX that offers a user the ability to input a search query.
 Such branding must clearly state to the user that Microsoft is powering the internet search experience.

-- You can attribute each response (or portion of a response) displayed from the Bing Web Search, Image Search, News Search, Video Search, and Visual Search APIs to Microsoft, unless Microsoft specifies otherwise in writing for your use.
+- Attribute each response (or portion of a response) displayed from the Bing Web Search, Entity Search, Image Search, News Search, Video Search, and Visual Search APIs to Microsoft, unless Microsoft specifies otherwise in writing for your use.
 This is described in [Bing Trademark Usage Guidelines](https://go.microsoft.com/fwlink/?linkid=833278).

 Do not: